jidicula/clang-format-action/README.md

 # Usage

-⚠️This action cannot run on `windows` runners!
+⚠️This action does not run on `windows`  GitHub Actions runners!

 ## Single Path